“We are all failures – at least the best of us are.” – J.M. Barrie

 Find your change team

 Dr. John Norcross, author of Changeology has emphasized how important it is to have support when making a lasting change or attempting a long-term goal.
 “Whether it’s New Year’s resolutions, depression, anxiety, developing a new skill, having a change team makes a huge difference to success,” said Norcross.
-Finding a team of people in our lives that support our goals and see us through compassionate eyes can help us stay on our own side and stand up to our inner critic.
+Finding a team of people in our lives who support our goals and see us through compassionate eyes can help us stay on our own side and stand up to our inner critic.
 Even when we experience a setback, we can rely on these people to keep us from spiraling back into feeling like a failure.
 If we don’t feel this support from our close family or friends, we can seek it out in other places.
 “There are so many different ways to secure this support.
 There’s online support groups, there’s co-workers, there’s friends from earlier in your life who can be on the telephone or shoot you an email,” said Norcross.

 By both seeking the support of people around us and cultivating a supportive friend within ourselves, we’re better able to cope with the mean attacks that make us feel like a failure.
 In life, our greatest pursuit should be to feel and be the most ourselves, to find what lights us up and pursue that.
 By countering our anti-self and finding personal meaning in each day, we may make mistakes along the way, but we can never be a failure.